 Navigating the sea

-Megalochori isn't on the coast, though there are plenty of easy-to-reach beaches nearby.
-And you have access to of a wide range of boat tours from Ormos Athinios, meaning there will be the chance to explore the coastal waters of Santorini and its neighbouring islands.
+Megalochori isn’t on the coast, though there are plenty of easy-to-reach beaches nearby.
+It’s location slightly inland also makes it a great spot to find cheap holidays to Santorini.
+Here you’ll have access to of a wide range of boat tours from Ormos Athinios, meaning there will be the chance to explore the coastal waters of Santorini and its neighbouring islands.

 Horses for courses